Mankato, Minnesota: In popular culture

 The protagonist of Sinclair Lewis's 1920 novel Main Street, Carol Milford, is a former Mankato resident.
 Lewis describes Mankato as follows: "In its garden-sheltered streets and aisles of elms is white and green New England reborn", alluding to its many migrants from New England, who brought their culture with them.
 Lewis wrote a substantial portion of the novel while staying at the J.W.
 Schmidt House at 315 South Broad Street, as now marked by a small plaque in front of the building.

-In 1996, Don Descy created city-mankato.us as a teaching tool and example that not everything on the Internet should be believed.
+In 1996, Don Descy created the website city-mankato.us, which was filled with a wildly inaccurate portrayal of the city.
+Descy described it as a tool for teaching that not everything on the internet should be believed.

 Hotdish

 In 2016 Food & Wine credited a 1930 Mankato church congregation cookbook as the first written record of a hotdish recipe.
 Many churches publish cookbooks with recipes submitted by their congregation as fund raisers.
 The source included neither the name of the woman who invented the recipe nor the source.
 Mankato resident Joyce Nelson had a copy of the 1930 Lutheran church recipe book and it was found that the recipe was indeed included in that year's cookbook.
 Mrs. C. W. Anderson had submitted a recipe for a "HOT DISH" made with hamburger, onions, Creamette pasta, celery, a can of peas, tomato soup and tomatoes.